rbpollock/labboNetwork/docs/guides/index.md

 ---
-description: Guides for the Colony Network Smart Contracts
+description: Guides for the Labbo Network Smart Contracts
 sidebar_position: 1
 ---